reserve-protocol/rsr-mainnet/external-contracts.md

 I suspect this is some mechanism that does generic token handling, but it's really not obvious.

 - [ ] I _think_ no action is needed here, but someone else should maybe double-check on that.

-## TokenVesting
-- 53,923 RSR
-- 0x04ba2992bbad61fb7d125a4daf69ce8c1409e14c

-This is *our* token vesting contract.
-Surprised we've got one in the wild with such little funds in it...

-- [ ] Plan!
-We might even need to redeploy this one and redirect its tokens

 ## TransparentUpgradeableProxy
 - 44,907 RSR